jamesgarriss/james/README.md

 ## Handouts

-The following links are the handouts for the class:
+The following links are the PDF handouts for the class:

 * [Schedule](Schedule.pdf)
 * [Introduction](Introduction.pdf)